Scattering Signatures of Invasion Percolation: Bulk germs

-In order to evaluate the corresponding $p_{\rm{eff}}$ and $I(Q)$, we generate a single realization of a $L=512$ lattice where the pore radius at each site is drawn according to the gaussian distribution above.
-At each pressure $P$, we select the clusters containing the germs, \textit{i.e.} the sites such that $P_{\rm{cav}}>P$, and compute $p_{\rm{eff}}$ and $I(Q)$ as above \footnote{Note that $I(Q)$, the FFT of the distribution of empty sites, differs from the scattering intensity computed in Ref.\citenum{Bonnet2019b}, which also included the scattering by the porous matrix.}.
-Figures~\ref{fig:compareLangmuir}a and b respectively show the results for $p_{\rm{eff}}(T)$ as a function of $P$ and $I(Q,T)$ as a function of $p_{\rm{eff}}$ for different temperatures and $Q=0.044$ (this value being chosen to be close to the case labelled $ \tilde{Q}=5$ in Ref.\citenum{Bonnet2019b}).
-At 3.4~K and above, a peak of the structure factor develops during evaporation, its amplitude increasing when the temperature decreases.
-Comparison of $\xi$ and $d_g$ at the peak position shows that $\xi (p) \sim d_g$.
-For larger $p$, the drop of $I_N(Q)$ due to intercorrelations values more than offsets the increase of $p_{\rm{eff}}$.
-As shown by Fig.~\ref{fig:compareLangmuir}a, the germ fraction rapidly increases below $P_{\rm{cav}}^{\infty}$, so that, except very close to $T^*=3.35$~K, the peak occurs at a small value of $d_g$, hence well above the percolation pressure $P_{\rm{perco}}$ (\textit{i.e.} for smaller $p_{\rm{eff}}$).
-This is similar to the behavior at a large fixed fraction $x_g = 10^{-1}$ (Fig.~\ref{fig:SQabs}).
-Below 3.35~K, cavitation in the largest pores takes place below $P_{\rm{perco}}$.
+Below $T^*$, cavitation in the largest pores takes place below $P_{\rm{perco}}$.
 Because we considered periodic boundary conditions, thus excluding invasion from surfaces, $p_{\rm{eff}}$ and the structure factor abruptly jump from zero to finite values at $P_{\rm{cav}}^{\infty}$.
-At lower pressures, $p_{\rm{eff}}$ increases, but the decrease of $d_g$ makes $I(Q)$ to decrease, accounting for the behavior observed in Fig.~\ref{fig:compareLangmuir}b for $T=3.0$ and $3.2$~K. Finally, at all temperatures, $I(Q)$ at large enough values of $p_{\rm{eff}}$ is given by the incoherent limit $p_{\rm{eff}} (1- p_{\rm{eff}})$.
-This results from the fact that, below a temperature dependent critical radius, $P_{\rm{cav}}(R,T) =P_{\rm{eq}}(R,T)$.
-Below this pressure, all the sites of the clusters are also germs, hence all the clusters are selected and the structure factor is that for a random distribution with $p_{\rm{eff}}=p$.
-This directly illustrates the key role of the selection process for obtaining a coherent effect on $I(Q)$.
+At lower pressures, $p_{\rm{eff}}$ increases, but the decrease of $d_g$ makes $I(Q)$ to decrease, accounting for the decrease of $I(Q)$ with increasing $p_{\rm{eff}}$ observed in Fig.~\ref{fig:compareLangmuir}b for $T=3.0$ and $3.2$~K. Finally, at all temperatures, $I(Q)$ at large enough values of $p_{\rm{eff}}$ is given by the incoherent limit $p_{\rm{eff}} (1- p_{\rm{eff}})$.
+This results from the fact that, below a temperature dependent critical radius, $P_{\rm{cav}}(R,T)$ coincides with $P_{\rm{eq}}(R,T)$ \cite{Bonnet2019a}.
+Below this commun pressure, all potential sites are germs, so that all the clusters are selected and the structure factor coincides with that for a random distribution with $p_{\rm{eff}}=p$.
+This high $p_{\rm{eff}}$ regime is a direct illustration of the key role of the selection process in the obtention of a coherent enhancement of $I(Q)$.